botswin/BotCloud/DISCLAIMER.md

 - Fraud, abuse, or any activity that violates platform policies
 - Unauthorized scraping or personal data harvesting
-- Circumventing anti-bot measures on production sites without written consent
+- Circumventing tracking or anti-bot measures on production sites without written consent
 - Selling or transferring access to parties who lack proper authorization
 - Testing live financial systems, ticketing portals, or government services without contracts that explicitly allow it
 - Violations of export control or sanctions laws